 However, the only reason LED lamp wattages are so much lower is their increased efficiency - they don't need to waste as much wattage.

-The general rule-of-thumb to keep in mind when buying LEDs is simply to multiply the LEDs wattage by 10 to find its equivalent traditional light in brightness.
+The general rule of thumb to keep in mind when buying LEDs is simply to multiply the LEDs wattage by 10 to find its equivalent traditional light in brightness.

 Saving money while you help save the planet - is there any downside?

 Some may point to the actual cost of buying LEDs to replace every single bulb in the average household and also install them.
-It cost Pete and Linda Powell around £500, meaning they made their money back in well under a year - and this was in a large 5 bedroom home.
+It cost Pete and Linda Powell around £500, meaning they made their money back in well under a year - and this was in a large 5-bedroom home.

-There is of course the added satisfaction of knowing you are doing your small bit to help global temperatures, before it is too late.
+There is of course the added satisfaction of knowing you are doing your small bit to help global temperatures before it is too late.

 As one recent BBC article made clear, improving energy efficiency within our households has actually done more to help the environment than the switch to renewable energy.

-It has been estimated that by following EU-set guidelines on products such as light bulbs, fridges and vacuum cleaners, energy demand has been reduced by a staggering 103TWh since 2005.
+It has been estimated that by following EU-set guidelines on products such as light bulbs, fridges, and vacuum cleaners, energy demand has been reduced by a staggering 103TWh since 2005.

 While both solutions are needed to make the necessary changes to fight global warming, the switch over to LEDs is a practical step every single one of us can make.